 When buying bananas, buy the green ones.
 Put them in the fridge in a brown paper bag.
 Make sure you take them apart one by one.
-No need to buy green bags, this works much better and adds the shelf life.

 Sometimes, bananas can ripen too fast, with the yellow skins turning spotted then dark.
 This guide has tips for keeping bananas from turning black.